Dusky starfrontlet: Breeding

 Little is known about the dusky starfrontlet's breeding phenology.
 Two nests are known, both from Tatamá National Natural Park.
 They were held by thin roots on rock faces about 3 m above the ground.
 Each contained two eggs.
 Immature birds have been reported in both January and August.

 Vocalization

 A few dusky starfrontlet vocalizations have been described, a "high-pitched wiry note becoming trill-like towards the end 'tseeririrrr', a single 'tsee' and a lower-pitched strident 'tsip'."

 Status

 The IUCN originally assessed the dusky starfrontlet in 2004 as being of Least Concern but in 2007 revised its status to Critically Endangered.
 In 2020 the status was again revised, to Endangered.
 Its population is estimated at between 250 and 2500 mature individuals and is believed to be declining.
 Even in national parks, continued deforestation for timber, agriculture, and settlement is a threat.
-The high probablity of future mining for gold, zinc, and copper in Páramo de Frontino poses an additional threat.
+The high probability of future mining for gold, zinc, and copper in Páramo de Frontino poses an additional threat.